APTRS/APTRS-DOC/docs/installation/DigitalOcean.md

 [Install]
 WantedBy=sockets.target
 ```

+### Starting and Enabling Gunicorn Services

-Now that everything is ready, we can start the Gunicorn service using the command below.
+Now that everything is configured, we can start and enable the Gunicorn services:

 ```bash
 sudo systemctl start gunicorn.socket